Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 1. Update resume for job interview next week

-2. Keep enough money to pay credit card sum before due date
+2. Keep enough money to pay credit card sum owing before due date

 3.